1coderookie/KobraGoNeoInsights/docs/troubleshooting.md

 The solution depends on the underlying problem of course.
 If you face a hardware issue of the thermistor part (like a partially or completely broken sensor cable or a faulty thermistor which you could determine by using a multimeter as well), just get yourself a new thermistor and replace the broken one.
+See the section ["Checking The Cartridge Heater And The Thermistor"](hardware/printhead.md#checking-the-cartridge-heater-and-the-thermistor) of the chapter "Printhead" for further instructions.

 If that doesn't solve the issue, I'd suppose to take a magnifying glass and inspect the SMD parts of the mainboard.
 You probably won't be able to spot a faulty part as not every defect will be visible, but it might happen that you'll spot a melted part like I did when I faced the "Err: MAXTEMP: E1" issue as the following picture shows. <br> ![Melted D4](assets/images/mainboard_melted-D4_web.jpg)